ShieldedDev/Red-Team-Knowledge-Base/AD-Lab/05-Attacks/02-SMB-Relay/README.md

 ### 2.2 Poisoning

-Responder answers the victim's request and tells it that the requested host is the attacker's IP:
+Responder answers the request and supplies the attacker's IP address for the requested name:

 ```text
 FILESERVER -> 192.168.56.1
 ```

-The victim therefore attempts to connect to the attacker.
+The victim therefore attempts to establish the SMB connection with the attacker.

 ### 2.3 NTLM authentication